rachelslaybaugh/python-testing/index.md

 > when you evaluate the acceptability of your own or someone else's software.

-In most other programming endeavors, if code is fundamentally wrong
-- even for years at a time - the impact of this error can be relatively small.
+In most other programming endeavors, if code is fundamentally wrong --even for years at a time--the impact of this error can be relatively small.
 Perhaps a website goes down, or a game crashes, or a days worth of writing is lost to a bug in your word processor.
-Scientific code, on the other hand, controls planes, weapons systems, satellites, agriculture, and most importantly scientific simulations and experiments.
+Scientific code, on the other hand, controls planes, weapons systems, satellites, agriculture, and scientific simulations and experiments.
 If the software that governs the computational or physical experiment is wrong, then disasters (such as false claims in a publication) will result.